-Cliveden, Taplow, Maidenhead, Bucks, SL6 0JARoute details and mapDownload as a print friendly PDF
+Cliveden, Taplow, Maidenhead, Buckinghamshire, SL6 0HJRoute details and mapDownload as a print friendly PDF

-Cliveden’s spectacular country estate overlooks the River Thames and is open daily for most of the year.
-There are acres of woodlands to explore and a woodland play trail hidden amongst the trees.
+Cliveden’s spectacular woodlands overlook the River Thames and are open daily for most of the year.
+There are acres of woodlands to explore and a play trail hidden amongst the trees.
 On this family friendly route, children can let their imaginations run wild and discover for themselves what the woods have to offer.

 - Bus stop

 Start: Woodland car park, grid ref: SU909832

 From the woodland car park follow the path signposted ‘picnic and viewpoint’.
 Go through the large kissing gate on your right and continue.
 The elephant and bear wood carvings will be on your right.
 Follow the route to the left past the picnic benches.

 Continue down the slope and past the carved wooden Cliveden snails.
 If you look out at the viewing area ahead you can see views of Berkshire countryside and the River Thames below.
 You can also see Cliveden House Hotel to your right in the distance.
 Turn right after this view point and follow the path along the cliff top.

 Discover the elephant, bear and tiger wood carvings as well as the famous Cliveden snails ornately crafted by local woodcarver Nick Garnett.
 These wooden snails, carved using a chainsaw, were 'imported' from Rome in 1896 and depict the tiny ‘papillifera papillaris’ snail living in the Borghese Balustrade.